evidentlyai/evidently/examples/readme.md

 ## Input Data

 You should prepare the data as pandas DataFrames.
 It could be two datasets - reference data and current production data.
-Or just one - you will need to identify rows that refer to reference and production data.
-If you want to generate reports with no comparison performed, you will need one dataset also.
+Or just one - you will need to identify rows that refer to reference and current data.
+If you do not want to perform a comparison, you can also pass a single dataset.

 If you deal with large datasets, you can take a sample from it:

 ```python